 Coderre sat on the Steering Committee of the Arthritis Alliance of Canada and, for the past five years, has been the consumer advisor on the Board of the Canadian Clinical Trials Coordinating Centre.

-Shabana Amanda Ali, a past Bone & Joint Institute trainee and Dr. Sandy Kirkley Postdoctoral Fellowship Awardee – currently at the Krembil Research Institute (Arthritis Program) in Toronto –who picked up the Postdoctoral Fellow Award.
+Shabana Amanda Ali, a past Bone and Joint Institute trainee and Dr. Sandy Kirkley Postdoctoral Fellowship Awardee – currently at the Krembil Research Institute (Arthritis Program) in Toronto –who picked up the Postdoctoral Fellow Award.